-- Direct measurements of voltages up to 1,000V CAT IV. - Direct measurements of currents from 50mA to 10,000A with A196 current sensors. - Measurements of the neutral current on the 4th current terminal. - Measurements of the voltage between earth and neutral on the 5th voltage terminal. - Measurements of active power (W), reactive power (var), and apparent power (VA). - Measurements of the fundamental, unbalance, and harmonic active powers. - Measurement of current and voltage unbalances by the IEEE 1459 method. - Measurements of active energy at source and load (Wh), 4-quadrant reactive energy (varh), and apparent energy (VAh). - Power factor (PF), $\cos \varphi$ and $\tan \Phi$. - Crest factor. - Total harmonic distortion (THD) of voltages and currents. - Voltage and current harmonics up to the 50th at 50/60Hz. - Frequency measurements. - Simultaneous RMS and DC measurements on each phase. - LCD display unit with blue backlighting (simultaneous display of 4 quantities). - Storage of measured and calculated values on SD or SDHC card. - Automatic recognition of the various types of current sensor. - Configuration of the transformation ratios for the current and voltage inputs. - Management of 17 types of connection or power distribution networks. - USB, LAN (Ethernet), Wi-Fi, and Bluetooth communication. - PEL Transfer software for data recovery, configuration, and real-time communication with a PC.
+- Direct measurements of voltages up to 1,000V CAT IV. - Direct measurements of currents from 5mA to 12,000A depending on the current sensors. - Measurements of the neutral current on the 4th current terminal. - Measurements of the voltage between earth and neutral on the 5th voltage terminal. - Measurements of active power (W), reactive power (var), and apparent power (VA). - Measurements of the fundamental, unbalance, and harmonic active powers. - Measurement of current and voltage unbalances by the IEEE 1459 method. - Measurements of active energy at source and load (Wh), 4-quadrant reactive energy (varh), and apparent energy (VAh). - Power factor (PF), cos φ and tan Φ. - Crest factor. - Total harmonic distortion (THD) of voltages and currents. - Voltage and current harmonics up to the 50th at 50/60Hz. - Voltage and current harmonics up to the 7th at 400Hz. - Frequency measurements. - Simultaneous RMS and DC measurements on each phase. - LCD display unit with blue backlighting (simultaneous display of 4 quantities). - Storage of measured and calculated values on SD or SDHC card. - Automatic recognition of the various types of current sensor. - Configuration of the transformation ratios for the current and voltage inputs. - Management of 17 types of connection or power distribution networks. - USB, LAN (Ethernet) and Wi-Fi communication. - PEL Transfer software for data recovery, configuration, and real-time communication with a PC. - Android application to communicate in real time and configure the PEL from a smartphone or a tablet. - IRD server (DataViewSyncTM) to communicate using private IP addresses. - Sending of periodic reports by email.